 Finished measurements:

-Measurements given are for the finished garment.
+Measurements given are for the finished cropped crochet cardigan pattern.
 Recommended ease is -1 to 0”/-2.5 to 0 cm.

 To pick your best size, measure your full bust and pick the finished bust circumference closest to that number.